-Paul Manafort is sentenced to a total of 7 1 / 2 years in prison for conspiracy and fraud
+Paul Manafort is sentenced to a total of 7 1 / 2 years in prison for conspiracy and fraud, and charged with mortgage fraud in N.Y.

 “This defendant is not public enemy number one, but he’s also not a victim either,” Jackson said.
 “There’s no question this defendant knew better, and he knew exactly what he was doing.”

+As he addressed dozens of reporters, Downing was repeatedly interrupted by protesters shouting, “liar!” and “traitor!”

+Jackson called the defense’s repeated claims about the lack of collusion with the Russian government “a non-sequitur.”

-The question of whether anyone in the Trump campaign “conspired or colluded with” the Russian government “was not presented in this case,” she said, so for Manafort’s attorneys to emphasize that no such collusion was proven, she said, is “a non-sequitur.”
+The question of whether anyone in Trump’s campaign “conspired or colluded with” the Russian government “was not presented in this case,” she said.

-She added that the assertion may not even be “accurate” because the special counsel probe is not over and she found that Manafort lied to investigators about issues at the heart of their investigation.
+She added that the assertion may not even be “accurate,” because special counsel Robert S. Mueller III’s investigation is not over and she found that Manafort had lied to investigators about issues at the heart of the inquiry.

 “It’s not appropriate to say investigators haven’t found anything when you lied to the investigators,” she said.

-Manafort, 69, faced as much as 10 more years in prison Wednesday after pleading guilty to conspiracy to defraud the United States by illegally lobbying in Ukraine and hiding the proceeds overseas, then encouraging witnesses to lie on his behalf.
+He faced as many as 10 more years in prison Wednesday after pleading guilty to conspiracy to defraud the United States by illegally lobbying in Ukraine and hiding the proceeds overseas, then encouraging witnesses to lie on his behalf.

-He apologized to the judge from a wheelchair to “all those negatively affected by my actions,” acknowledging that he did not express such regret when sentenced days ago by Ellis for bank and tax fraud.
+He apologized to “all those negatively affected by my actions,” acknowledging that he did not express such regret when he was sentenced in Alexandria for bank and tax fraud.

 “Let me be very clear: I accept responsibility for the actions that led me to be here today, and I want to apologize for all I contributed to the impacts on people and institutions.
-While I cannot change the past, I can work to change the future,” Manafort said from a wheelchair, turning to face Jackson.
+While I cannot change the past, I can work to change the future,” Manafort said from hiswheelchair, turning to face Jackson.
 “I want to say to you now, I am sorry for what I have done and for all of the activities that have gotten us here today.”

-He added that nine months in solitary confinement after being jailed when accused of witness tampering gave him “new self-awareness.”
+He added that nine months in “solitary confinement” after being jailed on charges of witness tampering gave him “new self-awareness.”
+Manafort had been held in protective custody, away from other inmates.

-Jackson said Manafort’s crimes were “not just a failure to comply with some pesky regulations” but “lying to the American people and the American Congress. ...
-It is hard to overstate the number of lies and amount of money involved.”

-His motivation, she added, was “not to support a family, but to sustain a lifestyle that was ostentatiously opulent and extravagantly lavish — more houses a family can enjoy, more suits than one man can wear.”

-But she agreed with Judge T.S.
-Ellis III in Alexandria that sentencing guidelines in the case were excessive.
-She said that 30 months of her sentence must run concurrently to his Virginia term because the underlying conduct is the same.

-Prosecutors questioned whether Manafort was capable of such change, depicting him as a a mastermind of a conspiracy in which he was paid $50 million over more than a decade by a Russian-backed politician and party in Ukraine, and Oleg Deripaska, a Russian oligarch close to Russian president Vladimir Putin.
+Prosecutors questioned whether Manafort was capable of change, depicting him as amastermind of a conspiracy in which he was paid $50 million over more than a decade by a Russian-backed politician and party in Ukraine, and Oleg Deripaska, a Russian oligarch close to Russian President Vladimir Putin.

 “His work was corrosive to faith in the political process, both in the United States and abroad,” prosecutor Andrew Weissmann said.
-“He served to undermine, not promote, American ideals of honesty, transparency, and playing by the rules.”
+“He served to undermine, not promote, American ideals of honesty, transparency and playing by the rules.”

-His attempts to cover up his crimes by asking witnesses to lie for him, Weissmann said, “is not reflective of somebody who has learned a harsh lesson.
+Manafort’s attempt to cover up his crimes by asking witnesses to lie for him, Weissmann said, “is not reflective of somebody who has learned a harsh lesson.
 It is not a reflection of remorse.
 It is evidence that something is wrong with sort of a moral compass.”

-He led a sophisticated scheme “to avoid a duty all Americans have” to pay their taxes, Weissmann said, hiding wealth in 30 foreign bank accounts containing more than $50 million for his work for the government of Ukraine and Deripaska.
+Manafort led a sophisticated scheme “to avoid a duty all Americans have” to pay their taxes, Weissmann said, hiding wealth in 30 foreign bank accounts containing more than $50 million for his work for the government of Ukraine and Deripaska.

-Manafort defense attorney Kevin M. Downing said his client is genuinely remorseful and has already endured a “media frenzy” that few other defendants in this country have faced.
-Downing said all sides have sought to spin Manafort’s predicament to their political advantage, adding, “But for a short stint as campaign manager in a presidential election, I don’t think we would be here today.
-I think the court should consider that too.”
+Downing said his client is genuinely remorseful and has endured a “media frenzy” that few other defendants in this country have faced.
+Downing said all sides have sought to spin Manafort’s predicament to their political advantage, adding that “but for a short stint as campaign manager in a presidential election, I don’t think we would be here today.
+I think the court should consider that, too.”

 Jackson dismissed that argument, telling Manafort, “Saying ‘I’m sorry I got caught’ is not an inspiring call for leniency.”

-The investigation into Manafort predated Mueller’s 2017 appointment, and it wasn’t the special counsel’s office that made Manafort lie to investigators, she said.
+The investigation of Manafort predated Mueller’s appointment in 2017, and it wasn’t the special counsel’s office that made Manafort lie to investigators, she said.

-Manafort himself asked for mercy on more personal grounds, telling Jackson he is the sole caregiver to his 66-year-old wife.
+Manafort asked for mercy on more personal grounds, telling Jackson that he is the sole caregiver to his 66-year-old wife, who has a brain injury.
 “She needs me, and I need her.
 I ask that you think of this and our need for each other as you deliberate today.
-Please let my wife and I be together,” Manafort said.
+Please let my wife and I be together,” he said.

-Jackson acknowledged Manafort’s generosity and care for his family and other causes, calling them “commendable,” and said she did not disocount that she did “not know everything that there is“ to Paul Manafort, or will be to him.
+Jackson acknowledged Manafort’s generosity and care for his family and other causes, calling them “commendable,” and said she did not discount that she did “not know everything that there is” — or will be — to Manafort.

-She said his age, the money his forfeited, and the fact that his finances and career were “in tatters” minimized the chances he would offend again.

 [Read Paul Manafort’s plea agreement here]

-The judge ruled earlier this year that Manafort breached his plea deal by lying to the FBI, prosecutors and grand jurors during more than 50 hours of interviews.
+Jackson ruled earlier this year that Manafort breached his plea deal by lying to the FBI, prosecutors and a grand jury during more than 50 hours of interviews.

-Jackson found that Manafort’s lies included matters “material” to the Mueller probe, including interactions with his longtime Russian aide in Ukraine, Konstantin Kilimnik, whom the FBI assessed to have ties to Russian intelligence.
+She found that Manafort’s lies included matters “material” to the Mueller investigation, including interactions with Konstantin Kilimnik, his longtime Russian aide in Ukraine, whom the FBI assessed to have ties to Russian intelligence.

 [Federal judge finds Paul Manafort lied to Mueller probe about contacts with Russian aide]

-Kilimnik has denied having connections to Russian intelligence and is believed to be in Russia.
+Kilimnik has denied having connections to Russian intelligence and is thought to be in Russia.
 He was indicted with Manafort on charges of conspiring to tamper with witnesses in Manafort’s D.C. case but is unlikely to be brought to court because Russia does not extradite its citizens.

 Those lies, she said, tainted any cooperation he may have genuinely offered.

-“So was he spinning the facts before hand to get a good deal, or was he spinning the facts afterward to protect other people?”
+“So was he spinning the facts beforehand to get a good deal, or was he spinning the facts afterward to protect other people?”
 Jackson asked.
 “We don’t know.”

 [The prosecution sentencing memo in Paul Manafort’s Virginia case]

-Judge T.S.
-Ellis III in the Eastern District of Virginia last week appeared moved by Manafort’s claims, sparking a public backlash by going far below guidelines that recommended a sentence of about two decades in prison.

-“I think it’s excessive,” he said of those guidelines.
-“He’s lived an otherwise blameless life.”

-The second sentencing will cap a legal saga which began in October 2017 when he and his longtime employee and campaign deputy Rick Gates became the first defendants publicly charged in Mueller’s probe .
+The second sentencing follows a legal saga that began in October 2017 when Manafort and his longtime employee and campaign deputy Rick Gates became the first defendants publicly charged in the Mueller investigation .
 Gates later pleaded guilty to conspiracy and lying to the FBI.
-He agreed to cooperate with the investigation and has yet to be sentenced.
+He agreed to cooperate with the inquiry and has yet to be sentenced.

 Manafort faced two federal trials because he exercised his option to keep the tax and bank fraud charges in the state where he lived.